-Suppose that $\beta_1,\ldots,\beta_n$ are vectors belonging to some bounded closed set $K\subseteq \rr^k$, where $k$ is some arbitrary but fixed dimension.
-Let $f : K\ra[-1,1]$ be a continuous function.
-Let $M$ be the $n\times n$ matrix whose $(i,j)$th element is $f(\beta_i, \beta_j)$.
+Suppose that $\beta_1,\ldots,\beta_n$ are vectors belonging to some bounded closed set $K\subseteq\rr^k$, where $k$ is some arbitrary but fixed dimension.
+Let $f \dvtx K\ra[-1,1]$ be a continuous function.
+Let $M$ be the $n\times n$ matrix whose $(i,j)$th element is $f(\beta_i, \beta _j)$.
 Then our data matrix $X$ has the form

-where $\ep_{ij}$ are independent errors with zero mean, satisfying the restriction that $|x_{ij}|\le 1$ almost surely.
+where $\ep_{ij}$ are independent errors with zero mean, satisfying the restriction that $|x_{ij}|\le1$ almost surely.
 For example, $X$ may be the adjacency matrix of a random graph where the probability of an edge existing between vertices $i$ and $j$ is $f(\beta_i, \beta_j)$.
 This is one context where latent space models are widely used, starting with the work of Hoff, Raftery and Handcock \cite{hrh02}.
 A large body of work applying the latent space approach to real data has grown in the last decade.
-On the theoretical side, it was observed in \cite{bickelchen09, bcl11} that the latent space model arises naturally from an exchangeability assumption due to the Aldous-Hoover theorem \cite{aldous81, hoover82}.
+On the theoretical side, it was observed in \cite{bickelchen09,bcl11} that the latent space model arises naturally from an exchangeability assumption due to the Aldous--Hoover theorem \cite{aldous81,hoover82}.
 Note that distance matrices and stochastic blockmodels are both special cases of latent space models.

-There have been various attempts to estimate parameters in the latent space models (e.g.\ \cite{hrh02, hrt07, airoldietal08}).
+There have been various attempts to estimate parameters in the latent space models (e.g., \cite{hrh02,hrt07,airoldietal08}).
 Almost all of these approaches rely on heuristic arguments and justification through simulations.
-The problem is that in addition to the vectors $\beta_1,\ldots,\beta_n$, the function $f$ itself is an unknown parameter.
+The problem is that in addition to the vectors $\beta _1,\ldots,\beta_n$, the function $f$ itself is an unknown parameter.
 If either $\beta_i$'s are known, or $f$ is known, the estimation problem is tractable.
 For example, when $f(x,y)$ is of the form $e^{x+y}/(1+e^{x+y})$, the problem was solved in \cite{cds}.
-However when both $f$ and $\beta_i$'s are unknown, the problem becomes seemingly intractable.
-In particular, there is an identifiability issue because $f(x,y)$ may be replaced by $h(x,y) := f(g(x), g(y))$ and $\beta_i$ by $g^{-1}(\beta_i)$ for any invertible function $g$ without altering the model.
+However, when both $f$ and $\beta_i$'s are unknown, the problem becomes seemingly intractable.
+In particular, there is an identifiability issue because $f(x,y)$ may be replaced by $h(x,y) := f(g(x), g(y))$ and $\beta _i$ by $g^{-1}(\beta_i)$ for any invertible function $g$ without altering the model.

-In view of the above discussion, it is a rather surprising consequence of Theorem \ref{mainest} that it is possible to estimate the numbers $f(\beta_i,\beta_j)$, $i,j=1,\ldots, n$ from a single realization of the data matrix, under no additional assumptions than the stated ones. \begin{thm} Suppose that $p\ge n^{-1+\ep}$.
-If $M$ is as above, then
+In view of the above discussion, it is a rather surprising consequence of Theorem~\ref{mainest} that it is possible to estimate the numbers $f(\beta_i,\beta_j)$, $i,j=1,\ldots, n$ from a single realization of the data matrix, under no additional assumptions than the stated ones.